shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 You gain the following reaction:

-Warp Card Effect
+**Warp Card Effect**
 Trigger: A card is drawn from your deck.
 Reaction: You apply bond affinity options to the Drawn spell.

-### The Hit

 You may draw for another creature.

-You may spend 1 AP and make an Attack check to draw the top card of the deck without looking at it and use it as a melee weapon with a reach of 1 Space.
-You are trained with this card weapon.
+You may spend 1 AP to draw a card without looking at it and use it on another creature in the following ways.

+Melee: Make a melee weapon attack.
 Hit: The card targets the creature as if they had drawn the card themselves.
-Miss: The card dissipates without casting the spell, and you find out what spell it was.

-You can draw cards for creatures at range.

-You may spend 1 AP to make an Attack check, draw the top card of the deck without looking at it, and use it as a ranged weapon.
-Its close range is equal to your Cast Range, and its max range is equal to your Tether Range.
-You are trained with this card weapon.
+Ranged: Make a ranged weapon attack ([Cast Range] / [Tether Range]).
 Hit: The card targets the creature as if they had drawn the card themselves.

-Miss: The card dissipates without casting the spell, and you find out what spell it was.
+Trap: Place the card facedown on a table, counter, chair, or other surface.
+The first creature to hold the card and look at its front activates it, and the card targets the creature as if they had drawn the card themselves.
+This trap card is bound to your Tether Range and Spell Duration

+This trap card is bound to your Tether Range and Spell Duration.
+However, it does not automatically dissipate due to you manifesting a new deck, nor from leaving your line of sight.

-### The Surprise
+### The Switch

 You can react to luck not going your way.
 You gain the following Bond Affinity options: